Franklin Sirmans, Executive Director of PAMM

 Miami Trivia

-Miami-Fort Lauderdale Metroplex has the nation’s 4th largest African-American and Afro-Caribbean migration since 1990.
+Miami-Fort Lauderdale Metroplex has been the nation’s 4th largest African-American and Afro-Caribbean migration destination since 1990.

 Miami-Fort Lauderdale Metroplex can boast of an inordinately large 6,000 restaurants.